 How does my cost of water and sewer services compare to others?

 NWWSD continues to make every effort to keep costs as low as possible.
 Even with our most recent rate adjustment, NWWSD’s rates remain among the lowest water utilities in northwest Ohio.
-Ohio EPA maintains a website for rate comparison, however it’s not exact for these comparisons.
+Ohio EPA maintains a website for rate comparison, however, it’s not exactly for these comparisons.

 Can I choose to get my water from a different utility?

 No. The source of the water that comes out of the tap in your home depends on the underground infrastructure of pipes that carry the water from the treatment plant to your home.
 This infrastructure is costly, and it does not make sense to run pipes from individual residences to multiple suppliers.
 There are also regulatory requirements that prohibit cross-connections between separate water systems to prevent cross-contamination in the event of a problem with one supplier’s system.
 The recent northwest Ohio water crisis showed us just how valuable water is in our lives.
 An electricity or phone outage is certainly a major inconvenience, but we don’t need them to live.
 Water is a necessity: we use it for drinking, washing, cleaning, cooking, growing food, and so much more.
 So, under current legislation, household customers are not able to change their water/sewer provider – the provider you have depends on where you live.

 What happens to commercial and business accounts?

 These accounts tend to be more consistent from year to year in their consumption patterns, depending more on their business demand than the rainfall we receive.
 This group will also see the same increases.